The Curious Incident of the Dog in the Night-Time Activity: A Journey into Truth, Identity, and Neurodiversity

 Themes: Truth, Perception, and the Search for Identity

-The theme of identity is also key.
+The theme of identity is also important.
 Christopher’s journey is one of self-discovery, as he seeks to understand who he is beyond the expectations of others.
 His love for mathematics, his desire for honesty, and his need for independence all contribute to a nuanced portrayal of adolescence, particularly for someone navigating the challenges of autism.

 Characters: A Deep Dive into Human Complexity